Zonal vs. Nodal Pricing: An Analysis of Different Pricing Rules in the German Day-Ahead Market: Methods

-In a convex market, Walrasian equilibrium prices are equivalent to \textit{marginal} prices, i.e., the costs of the last accepted bid set the prices.
-Following this notion, \citet{oneill2005efficient} try to generalize marginal pricing for non-convex markets.
-Their IP pricing rule assumes that generators cannot easily deviate from their commitment status (as encoded by the binary variable $u_{st}$) and sets prices equal to the variable costs of the marginal \textit{committed} unit (i.e., the marginal unit among all units with $u_{st}=1$).
+\textit{IP Pricing} In a convex market, Walrasian equilibrium prices are equivalent to \textit{marginal} prices, i.e., the costs of the last accepted bid set the prices.
+Following this notion, \citet{oneill2005efficient} generalized marginal pricing for non-convex markets.
+Their IP (Integer Programming) pricing rule assumes that generators cannot easily deviate from their commitment status and sets prices equal to the variable costs of the marginal \textit{committed} unit (i.e., the marginal unit among all units with $u_{st}=1$).

-IP pricing has gained popularity in many practical markets.
-It involves three steps: (i) obtaining the optimal commitment variables $u_{st}^*$ from the allocation problem in (\ref{model:general}), (ii) fixing the commitment variables of each generator to these optimal values, i.e., setting $u_{st} \in \{0,1\}$ to $u_{st} \in [0,1]$ with $u_{st} = u_{st}^*$ in (\ref{def:cost}), and (iii) solving (\ref{model:general}) with these linearized cost functions and extracting prices from its dual.
+IP pricing involves three steps: (i) obtaining the optimal commitment variables $u_{st}^*$ from the allocation problem in (\ref{model:general}), (ii) fixing the commitment variables of each generator to these optimal values, i.e., setting $u_{st} \in \{0,1\}$ to $u_{st} \in [0,1]$ with $u_{st} = u_{st}^*$, and (iii) solving (\ref{model:general}) with these linearized cost functions and extracting prices from its dual.

 IP prices can be considered Walrasian equilibrium prices assuming that no generator can deviate from its commitment status.
 In other words, every participant maximizes their utility \textit{locally}, meaning under fixed commitment.
 We define these \textit{local lost opportunity costs} a subset of GLOCs.